Yucca gloriosa: Names

-The species is known by the common names moundlily yucca and soft-tipped yucca.
-It is additionally known as Roman candle, candle yucca, palm lily, and Spanish needle; however the first of these is also occasionally applied to Senna alata.
+In addition to Spanish dagger and mound lily yucca, Yucca gloriosa is also commonly known as Roman candle, palm lily, and Spanish needle.
+However all of these names are ambiguous, with Roman candle also referring to Senna alata or a trade name for a Podocarpus macrophyllus cultivar, palm lily almost always referring to Cordyline fruticosa or other Cordylines, and Spanish needle also referring to Bidens alba.

+In the horticultural trade, Yucca gloriosa var. tristis varieties, with their less rigid leaves, are often referred to as Y. pendula or Y. recurvifolia, and commonly called soft-leaf (or soft-tipped) yucca, weeping yucca, curve-leaf yucca or curved-leaved Spanish-dagger.

 Habitat

 Yucca gloriosa grows on exposed sand dunes along the coast and barrier islands of the lower East Coast of the United States, often together with Yucca aloifolia and a variety formerly called Yucca recurvifolia or Y. gloriosa var. recurvifolia, now Y. gloriosa var. tristis.
 Large, endemic populations can be found in the beach and dune environments of coastal North Carolina.
 In contrast to Y. gloriosa var. tristis, the leaves of Y. gloriosa var. gloriosa are hard stiff, erect and narrower.
 On the other hand, Y. aloifolia has leaves with denticulate margins and a sharp-pointed, terminal spine.

 Distribution

 Yucca gloriosa is native to the coast and barrier islands of southeastern North America, growing on sand dunes.
 It ranges from extreme southeastern Virginia south to northern Florida in the United States.
 It is associated with Yucca filamentosa, Yucca aloifolia, and Opuntia species.